-- (a) Office or school needs, including: curriculum, specialized education, degrees, licenses or areas of expertise (75%) - (b) Significant relevant contributions, accomplishments, or performance (10%) - (c) Relevant supplemental professional experiences as demonstrated on the job (10%) - (d) Length of service $-(5\%)^{18}$
+- (a) Office or school needs, including: curriculum, specialized education, degrees, licenses or areas of expertise (75%) - (b) Significant relevant contributions, accomplishments, or performance -(10%) - (c) Relevant supplemental professional experiences as demonstrated on the job -(10%) - (d) Length of service $-(5\%)^{23}$

 Agency argues that nothing within the DCMR, applicable case law, or D.C.
-Official Code prevents it from exercising its discretion to weigh the aforementioned factors as it sees fit.
-Agency cites to American Federation of Government Employees, AFL-CIO v.
-OPM, wherein the Office of Personnel Management was given "broad authority to issue regulations governing
+Official Code prevents it from exercising its discretion to weigh the aforementioned factors as it sees fit.24 Agency cites to American Federation of Government Employees, AFL-CIO v.
+OPM,25 wherein the Office of Personnel Management was given "broad authority to issue regulations governing the release of employees under a RIF...including the authority to reconsider and alter its prior balance of factors to diminish the relative importance of seniority."26 I agree with this position and find that Agency had the discretion to weigh the factors enumerated in 5 DCMR 1503.2, in a consistent manner throughout the instant RIF.

-18 It should be noted that OEA has consistently held that DCPS is allowed discretion to accord different weights to the factors enumerated in § 1503.2.
+23 It should be noted that OEA has consistently held that DCPS is allowed discretion to accord different weights to the factors enumerated in § 1503.2.
 Thus, Agency is not required to assign equal values to each of the factors.
 See White v.
 DCPS, OEA Matter No. 2401-0014-10 (December 30, 2001); Britton v.
 DCPS, OEA Matter No. 2401-0179-09 (May 24, 2010).

-19 Agency Brief at pp. 4-5 (March 7, 2012).
+24 Agency Brief at pp. 4-5 (March 6, 2012).

-20 821 F.2d 761 (D.C.
+25 821 F.2d 761 (D.C.
 Cir.
 1987).